calebhailey/researching-devops/sparkleformation.md

 Installation is a little tricky since the product is still in a beta state, albeit things may be changing real soon with new knife releases.
 It's solid, there are just a few extra configuration and steps to tweak things before getting up and running smoothly.
 For a quick walk-through of the installation steps check out the docs [Getting Started](https://github.com/sparkleformation/sparkle_formation/tree/master/docs#getting-started) section.

+## Getting Involved

+Sparkleformation is a new product put together by the [Heavy Water Operations]() team members [Chris Roberts](https://github.com/chrisroberts) and [Michael Weinberg](https://github.com/luckymike) (if I missed anybody, let me know!).
+If you want to get involved, jump in and check out the [repository](https://github.com/sparkleformation/sparkle_formation).
+From there give a ping to the team.
+Also, mention in the [issues](https://github.com/sparkleformation/sparkle_formation/issues) if you'd like to see a feature or want to jump in with a PR.

 ## Summary

 Sparkleformation provides a Ruby based DSL that creates a readable and more dynamic system in which to manage CloudFormation Templates, and prospectively whatever template systems are added in the future.
 With a DSL like Sparkleformation one has very powerful ability to programmatically manage computing resources in the AWS (or Rackspace) stack.